manikanta-cse/saloodo-tech-challange/README.md

 # Saloodo Tech Challenge

-A project to demonstrate building microservices and deploying to k8ns
+A demonstration on building microservices and deploying to k8ns

 It has two services
 ```